tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/npl.md

 The duration of the timeout (in milliseconds) is determined with the use of [roundtime](../reference/configuration.md#contract) of the consensus:

+**_NOTE :_** _When a timeout is used, the `forceTermination=true` argument should be passed in the HotPocket Contract `init` function.
+This will terminate the contract forcefully after the contract execution handler is completed, irrespective of any active listeners present._

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");